'PGCE with QTS' - What to Expect

 2:2 UK Honours in first degree or higher (or equivalent).

 English Language, Mathematic and Science UK GCSE grade C or higher (or equivalent).

-If you are an International student – you will need to provide transcripts of your equivalents which the university for your chosen course will need to review.
+If you are an International student you will need to provide transcripts of your international equivalent qualifications which the university for your chosen course will need to review.
 This is so they can determine your eligibility for admission to the course and that they accept your qualifications as equivalents for UK qualifications.

 Yes, in the subjects listed and only if eligibility criteria are met: